aws-samples/amazon-mq-enterprise-integration-patterns/README.md

 ## Concepts

 [Amazon MQ](https://aws.amazon.com/amazon-mq/) is an ActiveMQ-based managed messaging service.
-For the builder session, you will use Amazon MQ to build your use case.
+For the ARC322 builder session, you will use Amazon MQ to build your use case.
 You would need to understand how to login to ActiveMQ console.
 This [simple tutorial](https://master.d1l1ei0bin3mnd.amplifyapp.com/failover/failover-step-1.html) will help you get started.

-The user-id and password for the ActiveMQ console will be provided to you by the presenter.
+The user-id and password for the ActiveMQ console are **workshopUser**.
 Once logged in you would need to create the needed queues for implementing your use case.

-You need the following queues created:
+The following queues were already created for you:

 | Queue Name  | Purpose |
 | ------------- | ------------- |